It's time to rethink Rudy Giuliani and his claim to discover RICO

 Giuliani especially won hearts when led New York City in the devastating aftermath of the terrorist attacks of 9/11 for which he was dubbed "America's Mayor."

-Of Giuliani's apparent fall from his pinnacle McDonald said he "shouldn't have had that grace to begin with because a lot of it was was a bunch of self promotion and nonsense."
+Of Giuliani's apparent fall from his pinnacle McDonald said he "shouldn't have had that grace to begin with because a lot of it was a bunch of self-promotion and nonsense."

 Mack said, "To me, it's a tragedy."